American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

       when (EXTRACT(month from sysdate) > 7 and EXTRACT(month from sysdate) <= 12)
       THEN (EXTRACT(year from sysdate)-2000+10)*100
       end
+  /*
+   exclude any teachers that do not have email addresses this should exclude "bookeeping" teachers that are created to host study blocks
+  */
   and length( teachers.email_addr) > 0
 order by "child_code" asc, "parent_code" asc
 ```